-Analysis: The subject property fronts on SE 73rd Avenue and SE Hwy 42.
-SE 73rd Avenue is a Major Local roadway, while SE Hwy 42 is a Collector roadway; the companion PUD Rezoning Application proposes access to both roadways, with the access to SE Hwy 42 provided via the existing adjoining St. Marks Church's existing access point in an effort to provide for coordinated access management.
-SE 73rd Avenue extends north-to-south between SE 147th Street/Place (Major Local) and SE Hwy 42 (Arterial).
-Staff notes that SE 147th Street/Place, like SE Hwy 42, is one of two eastto-west connections across southern Marion County at connect between S. Hwy 301 and S. Hwy 441.
+Analysis: The subject property fronts solely on SE 73rd Avenue, a Major Local roadway, that extends north-to-south between SE 147th Street/Place (Major Local) and SE Hwy 42 (Arterial).
+Staff notes that SE 147th Street/Place, like SE Hwy 42, is one of two east-to-west connections across southern Marion County at connect between S. Hwy 301 and S. Hwy 441.
 Both SE Hwy 42 and SE 147th Street/Road currently have operation and/or capacity issues, that may be further affected by potential changes in adopted level of service standards.
-Further, SE 73rd Avenue, is a substandard rightof-way, wherein improvements to the roadway to accommodate increased traffic generation and revised traffic patterns would result in additional right-of-way requirements wherein funding for such efforts is not currently enabled by Marion County, and similar circumstances are in place in relation to SE Hwy 42 and SE 147th Street/Place as well as SE 147th Place and SE 80th Avenue.
+Further, SE 73rd Avenue, is a substandard rightof-way, wherein improvements to the roadway to accommodate increased traffic generation and revised traffic patterns would result in additional right-of-way requirements wherein funding for such efforts is not currently enabled by Marion County, and similar circumstances are in place in relation to SE Hwy 42 and SE 147th Street/Place.
 The application is not consistent with TE Objective 3.1.